xcat2/confluent-docs/docs/user_reference/ubuntudeploy.md

 `00-installer-config.yaml` file given that you have the right networking config in the interface file configured by confluent.

+!!! note
-Note: The values set in the `{interface}-confluentcfg.yaml` file are retrieved from the nodeattributes set for that particular node
+    The values set in the `{interface}-confluentcfg.yaml` file are retrieved from the nodeattributes set for that particular node